clay/clay-kiln/validators/README.md

 ### validate

 A function that returns an array of warnings/errors (return an empty array if all rules pass).
-It receives a frozen `state` object with refs and components.
+It receives a frozen `state` object with refs, components, and the page's layout object.
 For example, the following validator warns when `tk` exists in article headlines and paragraphs:

 ```js
 var label = 'TKs';